 In the context of injustice of the law enforcement system, which is guided by political expediency rather than by rule of law, publicity is the only possible means of bringing about the release of Nadiya Savchenko.
 On the other hand, consealing the case from the public will inevitably bring about the conviction of Savchenko.

-The Open Dialog Foundation hereby expresses its protest against the potential initiation of criminal proceedings against Mark Feygin.
+The Open Dialogue Foundation hereby expresses its protest against the potential initiation of criminal proceedings against Mark Feygin.
 A lawyer cannot be prosecuted for actions aimed at protecting his client.
 We hereby call on the international community to closely monitor this case in order to ensure that any further violations of the law are prevented.

 All those willing to support our demands are welcome to address the following institutions and persons: